biosimulations/biosimulations/docs/about/security.md

 ## Official channels for reporting vulnerabilities

-Please report security issues to our lead devlopers via [info@biosimulations.org](mailto:info@biosimulations.org).
+Please report security issues to our lead developers via [info@biosimulations.org](mailto:info@biosimulations.org).
 Please provide as much relevant information as possible.
 The more details you provide, the easier it will be for us to triage and fix the issue.

 ## Safe harbor